BC Žalgiris: 1944–1970: Early success

 BC Žalgiris was formed in 1944.
-In 1944 they played against the Nazi German basketball team.
+In 1944 they played against the German basketball team.
 The team was named ASK from 1945 to 1947, after which it was named SKIF from 1947 to 1949.
 Beginning in 1950, the team was renamed Žalgiris.
 The team quickly rose to prominence, winning the Soviet Union's top-tier USSR Premier Basketball League twice, in 1947 and 1951, as well as multiple domestic Lithuanian championships.
-In the following years, the team won two silver medals in the USSR league in 1949 and 1952, and four bronze medals from 1953 to 1956. Žalgiris also won the USSR Basketball Cup in 1953.
-The team at the time was led by Stepas Butautas, Vytautas Kulakauskas, Justinas Lagunavičius, Kazimieras Petkevičius, and later, by Stasys Stonkus and Algirdas Lauritėnas.
-In the 1960s, the team's play declined, and many new young players joined the team, such as Modestas Paulauskas, Romualdas Venzbergas, Henrikas Giedraitis, Algirdas Linkevičius and Sergejus Jovaiša.
+In the following years, the team won two silver medals in the USSR league in 1949 and 1952 and four bronze medals from 1953 to 1956. Žalgiris also won the USSR Basketball Cup in 1953.
+The team at the time was led by Stepas Butautas, Vytautas Kulakauskas, Justinas Lagunavičius, and Kazimieras Petkevičius, and later by Stasys Stonkus and Algirdas Lauritėnas.
+In the 1960s, the team's play declined, and many new young players joined the team, such as Modestas Paulauskas, Romualdas Venzbergas, Henrikas Giedraitis, Algirdas Linkevičius, and Sergejus Jovaiša.